 These also include different conditions for shipping lanes, the distance between turbines, environmental and other aspects.
-There is little homogeneity regarding such conditions in the Baltic Sea Region, but a framework could potentially be developed that would facilitate the development of energy industry as well as allow avoiding causing collateral damage to other sectors' interests.
+There is little homogeneity regarding such conditions in the Baltic Sea Region, but a framework could potentially be developed that would facilitate the development of energy industry as well as allow avoiding causing collateral damage to other sectors' interests, including any cross-border influences.